-- If a student received 100% of the Pell grant at their prior school(s), the student will not have any Pell grant eligibility for summer 2017 attendance.
 Transfer students only attending the summer semester to transfer credits back to their home institution are not eligible for financial aid.

-Duration of Eligibility Example
+Duration of eligibility example

-- The Department of Education tracks student percentage used in the Common Origination and Disbursement System (COD) and the National Student Loan Data System (NSLDS).
-As long as you have not reached 600% of Lifetime Eligibility, you may still have some Pell Grant eligibility remaining.
+The Department of Education tracks student percentage used in the Common Origination and Disbursement System (COD) and the National Student Loan Data System (NSLDS).
+As long as you have not reached 600% of lifetime eligibility, you may still have some Pell Grant eligibility remaining.

-- Please contact the Financial Aid Office with any questions.
+Please contact the Financial Aid Office with any questions.